Champaign Bicycle Accident Lawyer

 Insurance companies try to keep payouts to a minimum and will find any reason to reduce or deny your claim.
 They may drag you into a lengthy and stressful legal battle, all while you are struggling to pay expensive medical bills or make repairs to your bicycle.

 Filing a Personal Injury Lawsuit

 If recovering compensation from an insurance company is not working, you may consider filing a personal injury lawsuit against the driver that hit you.
 An advantage of a personal injury lawsuit is that you are eligible to ask for compensation for non-economic damages, in addition to economic damages.

-- Economic damages are your actual expenses, such as medical bills, property damage, and lost wages if your injuries made you unable to work.
+- Economic damages are your actual expenses, such as medical bills and lost wages if your injuries made you unable to work.

 - Non-economic damages are any pain, suffering, and emotional distress your accident has caused you.
 For example, if you have developed chronic pain as a result of your accident-caused injuries, or are unable to complete daily tasks, you may be eligible for compensation for non-economic damages.
 Similarly, if your accident has given you mental health issues like depression, anxiety, or PTSD, these may also count as non-economic damages.
 Non-economic damages exist because the legal system recognizes that while money may not be able to heal all your wounds, it can make you more comfortable while you heal and reduce financial stress.

 You have a right to be safe while cycling.
 Drivers who behave recklessly must be held accountable for their actions and their horrible consequences in order to help keep our roads safe in the future.
 At Spiros Law, P.C., we understand the pain and hardship you have gone through.
 Our knowledgeable bicycle accident attorneys will fight to get you the compensation you deserve.
 Please don’t hesitate to contact our Champaign offices at (217) 328-2828 to speak with an attorney today.